bpietroniro/parse-graph/README.md

 Upon first glance at the problem, my first instinct was to implement Dijkstra's algorithm on the application level.
 This would efficiently find cheapest paths, and with a memoization component, finding all paths could be a convenient byproduct.
 The only database query needed would be to load the graph data initially.

 However, after I'd gotten the `find_graph_cycles` SQL procedure working, I realized this procedure could be modified to return all paths between two nodes.
-This isn't the most efficient or database-friendly approach, but I'll be honest: I was so happy to have managed this in SQL that I wanted to do it again. 🤓
+This isn't the most efficient or database-friendly approach, but I'll be honest: I was so happy to have managed the first part SQL that I wanted to do it again. 🤓

 ### All Paths from A to B